Message from our CEO

 We are taking these steps and others not in search of praise.
 We do them because they are the right things to do.

 Consumers rightfully expect the companies they do business with to be committed to improving society.
 People want the same out of their employer.
 Not only do we understand that expectation, we share it.

 Yes, ScottsMiracle-Gro is a publicly traded company and we have an obligation to our shareholders to improve the value of their investment.
 And it’s easy to improve short-term results by cutting back on anything that doesn’t deliver an immediate bottom line benefit.
 But companies that drive long-term results operate much like gardeners…they continue to invest and nurture their businesses over time, realizing that the long-term benefit will be even greater.

 ScottsMiracle-Gro is focused on the long-term.
-In 2018, our company will celebrate its 150th anniversary.
+In 2018, our company is celebrating its 150th anniversary.
 Such longevity is hard to find in today’s global economy and hyper competitive environment.
 We are confident we will continue to grow and prosper long beyond this milestone, not just because of our commitment to our consumers, but also because of our commitment to society.

 But we can’t succeed in a vacuum.
 We need to be constantly challenged and more willing to listen to outside voices.
-I hope this report and website contribute to that process.
+I hope this website contributes to that process.

 Chief Executive Officer

 And Chairman of the Board